hello-robot/stretch_tutorials/ros2/intro_to_hellonode.md

 # Introduction to HelloNode

 HelloNode is a convenience class for creating a ROS 2 node for Stretch.
 The most common way to use this class is to extend it.
-In your extending class, the main funcion would call `HelloNode`'s main function.
+In your extending class, the main function would call `HelloNode`'s main function.
 This would look like:

 ```python
 import hello_helpers.hello_misc as hm